danubetech/universal-resolver-didcomm-old/README.md

 This is the Universal Resolver DIDComm agent interface, based on ACA-Py (see https://github.com/hyperledger/aries-cloudagent-python/).

-The test script will invoke a DIDComm agent, which will in turn open a connection to a Universal Resolver DIDComm agent for a DID resolution request.

 # Components

-The components marked in red are provided by this repository.
+The DIDComm agent in this repository can be used both as a Universal Resolver DIDComm agent, and as a client DIDComm agent that connects to it and sends DID resolution requests.
+Both agents are marked in red in the following diagram:

 ![architecture-agents](https://raw.githubusercontent.com/danubetech/universal-resolver-didcomm/main/diagrams/architecture-agents.png)

 # Building

-For a basic (insecure) demo on localhost:
+Building locally with Python:

 ```
 # install (debian) packages, pip and virtualenv: